benfreking123/Illumine/Practice/Lesson Plan.md

 You CANNOT complete task that are beyond your current tier

+Each school and base (mediation and nen)
+Each Schools lesson plan will have tiers, an in each tier:
+- Daily Tasks for the specific School (the basic Dailies will be for the foundation or base lesson)

 ## Nen & The Spark
 Gaining the Spark enables the use of Nen
 The Spark enables the use of Nen